madhankb/OSD-SM-HTTP-basic-authentication/README.md

 > [!IMPORTANT]
 > It is crucial to select the same major version of dashboards as the OpenSearch cluster you intend to connect the dashboards to.
 [Docker images repo link](https://hub.docker.com/r/opensearchproject/opensearch-dashboards/tags)

-2.When creating a task, under container definition port mapping make sure the container ports 5601 and 9200 are added.
+2. When creating a task, under container definition port mapping make sure the container ports 5601 and 9200 are added.
 3. Under environment variables, add the mandatory keys and values mentioned in this [doc](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/dashboards.html#dashboards-local) to seamlessly connect with managed service domain.

 > [!NOTE]